Saints GM Loomis won’t predict quick end to Thomas holdout

 METAIRIE, La. — Saints general manager Mickey Loomis is declining to predict a quick resolution to team-leading receiver Michael Thomas’ contract holdout.

+The first practice of Saints camp is Friday, and Thomas, who is entering the final season of his rookie contract, was the only player who had failed to report.
+But there is also a lot of money at stake.

+Thomas has established himself as an elite receiver with 321 catches for 3,787 yards and 23 touchdowns in his first three NFL seasons.
+Currently, Cleveland’s Odell Beckham Jr. has the highest annual salary of any NFL receiver at around $18 million, so Thomas’ deal is expected to be in that range, if not higher.

-Loomis says he does not believe the negotiation positions of the two sides are far apart, but the general manager also asserts that he is aiming for a deal that is right for the Saints — regardless of what other teams decide to pay for elite receivers.
+Loomis said he does not believe the negotiation positions of the two sides are far apart, but also indicated that determining Thomas’ value to the Saints is not as simple as comparing production and salary numbers among other top receivers around the league.

-Thomas was the only player on the Saints roster who failed to report for training camp on Thursday.
-The first practice is Friday.
+“We’re going to do a deal that we feel works for us regardless of what other teams may or may not do,” Loomis asserted.
+“I understand (Thomas’) thinking.
+He wants to be paid the value that he perceives himself.
+You don’t open up a book and there it is.
+You’ve got to determine what that is, and people have different viewpoints of it.

+“He’s got good representation.
+He’s been very professional,” Loomis added.
+“I’m not disappointed in him.
+He has a right to negotiate and accept or decline how he sees fit.
+I don’t like the fact that he has a contract and he’s not here.
+I’m not mad about it.
+It’s just the way it is.”

 Last season, Thomas ranked first in the NFL in catches with 125, sixth in yards receiving with 1,405 and his nine touchdowns tied for 10th.
 He has eclipsed 1,000 yards receiving in each of his first three seasons since New Orleans made him a second-round draft choice out of Ohio State.